sot-tech/mochi/docs/frontend.md

 # Frontends

-A _Frontend_ is a component of Chihaya that serves a BitTorrent tracker on one protocol.
+A _Frontend_ is a component of MoChi that serves a BitTorrent tracker on one protocol.
 The frontend accepts, parses and sanitizes requests, passes them to the _Logic_ and writes responses to _Clients_.

 This documentation first gives a high-level overview of Frontends and later goes into implementation specifics.
-Users of Chihaya are expected to just read the first part - developers should read both.
+Users of MoChi are expected to just read the first part - developers should read both.

 ## Functionality